f0ns1reviewed/workshop_AD01/use_case_I_detection.md

 ### EVIDENCES RECOLECTION

-In order to perform aforensics analysis the Windows Live Response was executed on the afected server:
+In order to perform a forensics analysis the Windows Live Response was executed on the afected server:
 [Forensics Tools](Forensics.md)

 Extract security events from Operative system: